theKashyap/stord-tinyurl/README.md

     - RESTful API for to create and get resource `/tinyurl`
     - Frontend WebUI at `/` (implemented using vanilla js in html)
 - Prometheus server that collects and collates Metrics for visibility.
+- Basic CI for build/test, with multiple options for CD.

 ## Features
 * A Spring Boot micro-service that provides: